The wrong decision can be costly.

 Keep in mind that the funds you receive will be subject to current income taxes.
-If you choose the "10 years or more" payment option and you are under age 59 1/2, you may be subject to the 10% early withdrawal penalty.
+If you choose the “10-years-or-more” payment option and you are under age 59½, you may be subject to the 10% early withdrawal penalty tax.
 If you are already receiving fewer than 10 annual payments, 20% of what you expected in a given year (and in future years) will be withheld.
 To avoid this, instruct your plan administrator to transfer the payments directly into an IRA.
 You can then establish a payout schedule to avoid the mandatory withholding tax.

 Some plans may allow you to take your lump-sum distribution in company stock.
 If your distribution consists of such stock, the mandatory 20% withholding tax will not apply.
 You’ll still need to pay regular income tax, however, and you may also be subject to the 10% early withdrawal penalty if you’re under age 59½.
 One way to avoid this is to ask the plan trustee to sell the stock and put the proceeds into an IRA within 60 days from the time you receive your lump-sum distribution.
 By doing this, you’ll not only avoid current income taxes, you’ll also bypass the early withdrawal penalty.

 When considering rolling over the proceeds of your retirement plan to another qualified option such as an IRA, Roth IRA, or other type of qualified account, you have two options: leaving the funds in your existing plan, or transferring them into a new employer’s plan.
 You should consult with the Human Resources Department of the applicable employer to learn about the options available under your plan and any applicable fees and expenses.
 Tax consequences may apply if you were to withdraw the funds, and there are additional tax consequences for transferring stock out of your retirement plan.